jszhn/annex/README.md

 # Annex

 *Annex* is a hobbyist imperative, compiled programming language.
 It compiles to RISC-V assembly and is built in Rust.
-It aims to implement the standard compiler workflow from scratch with minimal dependencies including: lexical analysis, parsing, abstract syntax tree generation, semantic analysis, and code generation.
+It aims to implement the standard compiler workflow from scratch with minimal dependencies, including lexical analysis, parsing, abstract syntax tree generation, semantic analysis, and code generation.